DuheeH/Automate-DevEnv-AWS/README.md

 - **CloudFormation vs Terraform vs Ansible**: I decided to use Terraform instead of CloudFormation or Ansible because I wanted to use a tool that was capable of managing complex states of multi-cloud infrastructure.

 #### Cloud Provider:
-- **AWS vs Azure vs GCP**: Since I received my AWS Associate Certification and worked most extensively with AWS, I decided to build out this project on AWS instead of Azure or GCP.
+- **AWS vs Azure vs GCP**: AWS dominates the market share for cloud computing and most of the companies I am interested in primarly have AWS in their tech stack.
+Additionally, since I received my AWS Associate Certification and worked most extensively with AWS, I decided to build out this project on AWS instead of Azure or GCP.

 #### Version/State Control: